Bankruptcy FAQs

 What are the advantages and disadvantages of a Chapter 7 Bankruptcy?

 Chapter 7 is the most common type of bankruptcy.
-It is the quickest and often the least expensive way to resolve insurmountable debt.
-Many people with debt problems qualify to file under Chapter 7.
-Chapter 7 Bankruptcy can “wipe out” credit card debt, medical bills, and debts from repossessed and surrendered vehicles among others.
-The greatest advantage of Chapter 7 is that you receive a financial fresh start.
-The emotional stress of an otherwise impossible financial situation ends.
+It’s the quickest and often the least expensive way to deal with overwhelming debt.
+Many people qualify for Chapter 7, and it can “wipe out” credit card debt, medical bills, and debts from repossessed or surrendered vehicles.
+The biggest perk?
+It gives you a fresh financial start and ends the emotional stress of an impossible financial situation.

-The disadvantages of Chapter 7 include that your bankruptcy will appear on your credit report for up to ten years.
-The bankruptcy will affect your credit score although its negative effect will diminish over time.
+The downside is that it stays on your credit report for up to ten years.
+It will affect your credit score, but the negative impact will lessen over time.

-Each person should weigh the advantages and disadvantages for themselves after obtaining information about what a bankruptcy would look like given their particular situation.
-Though it should always be a last option, most people struggling with debt report feeling a huge sense of relief when they decide to file bankruptcy.
+You should weigh the pros and cons based on your specific situation.
+While it should be a last resort, many people struggling with debt feel a huge sense of relief when they decide to file for bankruptcy.

 What are the advantages and disadvantages of a Chapter 13 Bankruptcy?

-Working closely with an experienced consumer bankruptcy attorney, you will propose a financially feasible repayment plan acceptable to the court.
-Jennie Patton will draft a Chapter 13 Petition and Plan will list all of your assets, all of your debts, and show how each debt is to be handled.
-While in Chapter 13 you are protected from all collection activities including garnishment, repossession, and foreclosure – thus giving you the time you need to resolve your financial problems.
+An experienced bankruptcy attorney can help you create a repayment plan that the court will accept.
+Jennie Patton will list all your assets and debts and show how each debt may be handled by the Trustee.
+While in Chapter 13 bankruptcy, you are protected from all collection activities, giving you time to solve your financial problems.

 What does the credit counseling requirement mean, and how do I meet this requirement?